MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-business-continuity-dr.md

 SQL Server on Linux allows organizations to achieve a wide array of service-level agreement goals to accommodate various business requirements.

 The simplest solutions leverage virtualization technologies to achieve a high degree of resiliency against host-level failures, fault tolerance against hardware failures, as well as elasticity and resource maximization.
 These systems can run on-premises, in a private or public cloud, or hybrid environments.
 The simplest form of disaster recovery and protection is the database backup.
-Simple solutions available in SQL Server 2017 RC2 include:
+Basic high availability and disaster recovery solutions in SQL Server 2017 for Linux include:

 - **VM Failover**
     - Resilience against guest and OS level failures